erickim/CA-Water-Data-Challenge/README.md

 ## Ideas

-this is a document to put ideas of potential questions to answe r
+this is a document to put ideas of potential questions to answer

 from the website: "Imagine H2O will award $1,500 and select accelerator services to a team that best demonstrates _Impact, Scalability, Innovation_ in their solution."